kanthorlabs/kanthorq/website/docs/010-limits.md

 ## Events

-- The body property can store up to **1GB** of binary data ([Storing Binary Data](https://jdbc.postgresql.org/documentation/binary-data/)) but we do not recommend that action because of penalty of performance
+- The body property of an event can store up to **1GB** of binary data ([Storing Binary Data](https://jdbc.postgresql.org/documentation/binary-data/)) but we do not recommend that action because of penalty of performance